0xRose/Rose-RAT/README.md

 ## <a id="description"></a> 📖 〢 Description

 This is the server-side of Rose RAT.
 It will create a SocketIO Server to communicate between the victim's client & the attacker client.
-This can be hosted on [repl.it](https://replit.com/account) or any other server
+This can be hosted on [repl.it](https://replit.com/account) or any other server.
+This is still under development and way more commands will be released soon.

 # How is it working?